cvillecsteele/mithras/website/quickstart1.md

-parts: initialization, during which the script does some setup, and AWS is queried to create a `catalog`; definition of `resources`, in which you lay out the various components of your application, and relate them to one another using `dependencies`; and finally application of your resources to the catalog.
+parts: initialization, during which the script does some setup, and AWS is queried to create a `catalog`; definition of `resources`, in which you lay out the various components of your application, and relate them to one another using the resource property `dependsOn`;
+and finally application of your resources to the catalog.
 All of this work is triggered by Mithras' invocation of your `run()` function.

 ### Config and setup

 Next, you'll see a line of configuration setup:

 ```javascript
 // Filter regions
 mithras.activeRegions = function (catalog) { return ["us-east-1"]; };